CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/register-existing-aws-windows-instance.md

 Click **Register** to register the instance.

-If you didn't provide the *Private Key*, *Windows Username* and *Password* fields, or the instance IP address is not accesible from the internet, *Cloud Application Manager* returns an error message because the agent installation script that allows *Cloud Application Manager* to register the instance is not yet executed on this instance.
+If you did not provide the *Private Key*, *Windows Username* and *Password* fields, or the instance IP address is not accesible from the internet, an error message is returned because the agent installation script that allows *Cloud Application Manager* to register the instance has not been executed on it yet.
 You can then proceed to the manual instalation process described below.

 ### Install the Agent Installation Script manually